asvd/wl/README.md

 myWhenable.whenEmitted(myListener);
 ```

-- to subscribe `myListener()` function to the event.
-It will be
+to subscribe `myListener()` function to the event.
+The listener will
-invoked after the event is triggered.
+be invoked after the event is triggered.
 If the event has already been
 triggered some time ago, the `myListener()` is called immediately (yet
 asynchronously to keep the flow consistent).